gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

-As seen in the telemetry trace, Norris struggled significantly in the corners, having to settle for slower entry and exit speeds.
+As seen in the telemetry trace, Norris struggled entry and exist of the corners.
+At the peaks of the telemetry trace, he was braking sooner and entering the corner slower which is a sign of lost grip.
+Compare this to his fastest lap where he broke later and carried more speed into the corners, which is resembled by the sharp dip in the trace.
 The image below is a diagram of the the circuit, highlighting the specific corner where he couldn't make the corner due to the lack of grip.

 ![MonzaCircuit](images/MonzaCircuitMap.tiff "Norris Tire Struggle")